|Weight||88kg (13st 12lb)|

 Freddie was unavailable for the start of the 2013 RBS 6 Nations Championship because of medial ligament damage to his left knee.
 He was an unused bench replacement for the Italy match at Twickenham that March but contributed 31 points to the victories over Argentina in Salta and Buenos Aires three months later.
 His third appearance for England Saxons was against Ireland Wolfhounds at Gloucester in late January this year and he went on to land seven successful kicks worth 20 points when making two starts against New Zealand in June..

-He had played seven times for the England U20 side in 2010 and contributed three tries, two against Ireland and one in the third place play-off final against South Africa during the IRB Junior World Championship in Argentina.
+He played seven times for the England U20 side in 2010 and contributed three tries, two against Ireland and one in the third place play-off final against South Africa during the IRB Junior World Championship in Argentina.

 Educated at Beechen Cliff School and City of Bath College, Freddie began playing when five at Avon RFC.
 He has spent time on loan at Cinderford, captained Gloucester A and cites the match against the Australia XV at Kingsholm in November 2010, when he scored a try, as his most memorable game.

 Bath-born Freddie had already bagged a try and kicked two penalty goals for England U18 against Wales in March 2008 and excelled that summer on tour in South America.

 The players he most admires are his former Gloucester teammate Carlos Spencer and Jonny Wilkinson.
 His favourite ground is Shaft Road, where Oldfield Old Boys play in his home city.